tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 057.md

 - We bury the head of [[Seven]] in the graveyard near Will.
 - Grandma does recognize who [[Milando]] is.
 - Keth pawns the bow.
+- Keth goes and buys a new bow.
+Silas pawns the Star of Iron.
+- Queen tells us about the tower: "Tower is keyed to Amethyst Academy members.
+Entry difficult otherwise.
+I've never personally been there."
 -